jnozzi/cocoadev.com/SiteContent/General/NSAlertSheetProblemsWithOtherSheets.markdown

 ----

-You need to send your sheets an <code>orderOut:</code> message to get them to go away.
+You need to send your sheets an     orderOut: message to get them to go away.
 See the section on multiple sheets at [http://developer.apple.com/documentation/Cocoa/Conceptual/Sheets/index.html]